hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 ### Intended interaction

-- Selecting an individual row highlights it, indicating it is ready for actions such as editing or deletion.
+- Selecting an individual row indicates it is ready for actions such as editing or deletion.
-- Activating the top-level header checkbox selects every row on the current page.
+- Interacting with the top-level header checkbox selects every row on the current page.
      - This action ensures that all visible rows on the page, including those previously selected individually, are chosen collectively.
-- The 'Select all' function impacts only the rows displayed on the current page in paginated tables.
-In contrast, a global 'Select all' option encompasses every row across all pages (for example, selecting all 53 users in a dataset).
+- The “Select all” function impacts only the rows displayed on the current page in paginated tables.
+In contrast, a global “Select all” option encompasses every row across all pages (for example, selecting all 53 users in a dataset).

 <video width="100%" controls loop>
   <source